MunishMummadi/MunishMummadi/README.md

 I like to say that I am a full-stack developer.
 The past few years I have been focusing a lot more on backend development, primarily using [Golang](https://go.dev/) & [Python](https://www.python.org/).

 ## Contact
 For a fast response, please DM me on Twitter: [@msg](https://twitter.com/direct_messages/create/munishmummadi).
-Any other queries you can contact me via [LinkedIn](https://www.linkedin.com/in/munishmummadi).

 <img style="width:100%;height:3px;" src="./bar.gif" />